 Personally, I think an image should stand on its own right.
 I don’t believe giving it a title adds anything to the image.
 It’s the picture itself that counts.
+However, I do include where and when the image was taken and what camera/lens combination was used.
 I’m a firm believer that photography is about pictures not about words.

 What camera and lenses do you most frequently use?

-If you only had one lens, what lens would you use?
+If you only had one lens, what would you use?

 What post-processing do you carry out?

 My aim is to keep any post-processing to a minimum by doing as much as possible at the time of taking the actual image, though that is not always possible.
 I try to limit any software manipulation to similar tasks that would be done in a traditional darkroom, i.e. minor cropping, adjusting brightness and contrast and a little sharpening to replace that lost after resizing.
 I have a rule never to use any digital manipulation software.